SB 564 - AS AMENDED BY THE HOUSE

 I. Municipalities shall not limit maximum road length so as to impede development, provided that the proposed roadway or extension thereof fully complies with the state fire code, including but not limited to standards for life safety, property access, asset preservation, emergency vehicle access, and roadway design.

 III.
-Municipalities shall permit the placement of utilities, including but not limited to septic systems, wells, electric distribution, drainage structures, and other utilities, within designated open space or perimeter buffer areas of subdivisions, provided that such areas are not wetlands as defined in RSA 482-A:2, X and that such areas are not protected shoreland as defined in RSA 483-B:4, XV.
+Municipalities shall permit the placement of utilities, including but not limited to septic systems, wells, electric distribution, drainage structures, and other utilities, within designated perimeter buffer areas of subdivisions, provided that such areas are not wetlands as defined in RSA 482-A:2, X and that such areas are not protected shoreland as defined in RSA 483-B:4, XV.

 IV.
 Nothing in this section shall be construed to limit the authority of municipalities to enforce generally applicable health, safety, environmental, or building standards; to conduct planning board and conservation commission review; or to impose reasonable conditions necessary to ensure compliance with the state fire code, RSA 483-B, and other state environmental laws.